 In Frankfurt's Lutherkirche, three students of church music will be playing major works of organ literature on the Walcker-organ.
 The complete church interior, including the large church organ, will be integrated within a synesthetic composition of light.
 Thus, the audience will gain a sense of how a synesthete feels tones, sounds and music.

-The installation is rounded off by an illumination of the church facade in alternating colors (see project "looks").
+The installation is rounded off by the illumination "looks" of the church facade in alternating colors (see project "looks").
 Information on the fascinating subject of synesthesia can be found in the next door "Luther-Bistro".

 Since 2012, Ralf Tjabben has been taking part in the Luminale.
 With "Sinnes!Organ", he is active as think-tank and light choreographer.

 Stephanie Scheubeck from Berlin is an international dancer, choreographer and filmmaker, who brings her own synesthetic experiences into the project.

 Elisabeth Stoll (Frankfurt), Oliver Tjabben and Maja Vollstedt (both of Lübeck) are students of church music and will be playing various organ pieces in harmony with light.